stormpath/stormpath-documentation/source/quickstart.rst

     If the authentication attempt fails, an ``Error`` will be returned as the first argument of the callback.
 The ``userMessage`` and ``developerMessage`` properties of the error will contain details about the authentication failure.

     If the authentication attempt is successful, you'll get an ``AuthenticationResult`` as the second argument of the callback, which contains a link to the Account details.

-.. there isn't always a response; in dotnet and java it's a thrown exception

 .. only:: rest